vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Then launch it.
 A white chat window will open. https://ollama.com/

+Normally, Ollama will launch automatically when you start your computer.

 2. Download an Ollama model

 If you have a fast internet connection and at least 8GB RAM then I suggest you download the gemma3:4b model (3.3GB).